surajadhikari3/Self-notes/Gems/Collections.md

 ```
 Interview Ques

-How can we implement two interface in the class having the default method?
+How can we implement two interface in the class having the default method?(Diamond problem..)

 In Java, **a class can implement multiple interfaces**, even if **both interfaces have `default` methods**—but **you must resolve any conflict** if the same method signature exists in more than one interface